Contract Writing dashboard showing My Workspace with procurement overview and Procurement AI Copilot with document library and chat interface

 Reflection

-This project really solidified something I believe strongly: designing for what happens when things go wrong matters just as much as designing for the happy path.
-In compliance-heavy enterprise systems, a clear error state can be the difference between a user resolving an issue in minutes versus spending hours stuck.
+Error states deserve as much design rigor as happy paths.
+In compliance-heavy enterprise systems, a clear error state can be the difference between resolving an issue in minutes versus spending hours stuck.

-If I had more time, the next thing I'd tackle is inline validation right within the CW fields -- so users could fix issues without ever leaving the page they're already on.
+Next step: inline validation.
+If I had more time, I'd explore surfacing validation errors directly within CW fields -- so users could fix issues without leaving the page they're already on.